dyluc/dyluc.github.io/_posts/2025-04-20-training-vision-transformers.md

 Total training time for 30 epochs: 263.43 seconds (4.39 minutes)
 ```

 Congratulations!
-You just built a Vision Transformer.
+You just built a Vision Transformer, certainly not a very capable one, but encouraging enough to prove the architecture works.
 Next, we'll examine the architecture adjustments that can help better equip this model for larger datasets.
-We'll also look at practical data preparation considerations for larger, imbalanced datasets.
+We'll also look at practical data preparation considerations for larger, imbalanced datasets, which, as it turns out, involves quite a bit more work than loading CIFAR-10 from TFDS.

 # Handling Larger Image Datasets

 The [iNaturalist 2017](https://github.com/visipedia/inat_comp/tree/master/2017) dataset is a competition dataset with a total of 579,184 training images across 5089 classes (13 parent categories).
-The specifics of the data preparation can be found under [inat17-pretraining/dataset-utils](https://github.com/dyluc/transformers/tree/inat17-pretraining/dataset-utils), though in summary:
+Moving from CIFAR-10's comfortable 32x32 images to this meant a huge jump in data preparation complexity.
+The specifics of the data preparation pipeline can be found under [inat17-pretraining/dataset-utils](https://github.com/dyluc/transformers/tree/inat17-pretraining/dataset-utils), though in summary:

 1. COCO-styled JSON annotation files are loaded and filtered, and category IDs are reassigned to make them sequential and subset-specific.
 2. Oversampling or undersampling is applied to balance the dataset and improve class balance for training (measures a normalised class distribution entropy against a desired threshold).